BBQ-Spiced Chicken Thighs with Tangy Honey Glaze

 Barbeque-spiced chicken thighs with tangy honey glaze on a plate.

-Inspired by one of the most popular Cooking Light recipes, these BBQ-spiced chicken thighs are a huge family pleaser and super-easy to prepare.
-The chicken is seasoned with a Southwestern rub, broiled for 10 minutes, brushed with an apple cider vinegar-honey glaze, and then flashed under the broiler again until caramelized and juicy.
-Finally, the chicken is doused with a bit more vinegar to balance the sweetness of the honey and also create a delicious pan sauce.
+Inspired by one of the most popular Cooking Light recipes, these BBQ-spiced chicken thighs are a family favorite and so easy to make.
+The chicken gets a simple Southwestern rub, broils for about 10 minutes, then is brushed with an apple cider-honey glaze and broiled again until caramelized and juicy.

 “Super Easy!
 Super Quick!
 Super Yummy!
 A winner on all fronts!
-Thank you!”
+Thank you!rnrn”

 Kathy